Travel safely to Crete

 Health protocol in Internships

-A negative test is mandatory.
-Depending the sector, people are working normally, keeping distance while working and depending the sector, they are wearing a mask.
+A negative self-test is mandatory, once per week.
+The cost is 5 Euro and is paid by the participant.
+Depending on the sector, people are working normally, keeping distance while working, and depending on the sector, they are wearing a mask.

 Participants have to follow hygiene guidelines.
 In case of suspicious symptoms, they have to be isolated in the hotel room, call ECTE, and inform the reception to follow the protocol health, in accordance with the current guidelines of the National Public Health Organisation.